📤 Modern API: Serialization Functions¶

 Example

-with open('data.json', 'w') as f: ... dump(data, f) # Enhanced serialization with smart features
+with open('data.json', 'w') as f: ... dump(data, f) # Smart serialization with datetime handling

 For JSON compatibility:¶